Lumisumu/simple-threejs-scenes/README.md

 Install npm if you don't have it already: https://nodejs.org/

-Open cmd, navigate to project root and run installs for ThreeJs and Vite:
+Open cmd, navigate to project root and run installs for Three.js and Vite:

 ```
 npm install --save three